HarshDev1809/Fun-Ui/README.md

 ##### Customisation:
 You can use in built attritbutes to customise loader according to your personal touch.
 ##### Attributes:
 1. **Variant:** You can use `variant` attribute to choose from various Variants available according to you want.
+The `default` value is `1`.
+Choose the index of the loader you want to choose.
+Click [here](#face-loader-variants) to see the available Face Loaders.

   eg: